awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/categories-and-metadata.md

 + Check the spelling and grammar
 + Include only critical, useful information

 Example: Smart Solution automatically distributes incoming application traffic across multiple Amazon EC2 instances\.
-It enables you to achieve even greater fault tolerance in your applications, seamlessly providing the amount of load balancing capacity you need to respond to incoming application traffic\.
+It enables you to achieve even greater fault tolerance in your applications, seamlessly providing the amount of load\-balancing capacity you need to respond to incoming application traffic\.
 Smart Solution detects unhealthy instances in a pool and automatically reroutes traffic to healthy instances until the unhealthy instances have been restored\.
 Customers can enable Smart Solution in a single AWS Availability Zone or across multiple Availability Zones to ensure more consistent application performance\.

 ### Writing the Product Highlights<a name="writing-the-product-highlights"></a>